-In this manual, we will show you how to install and configure Docker on your own server.
-Following these simple steps, you can have Docker installed and fully functional in a few minutes, allowing you to launch containers or "compose" multiple container architectures.
+In this manual we will show you how to install and configure Docker on your own server.
+By following these simple steps you will be able to have Docker installed and fully functional in just a few minutes, allowing you to launch containers or "compose" multi-container architectures.

-This manual covers the installation of Docker for the distribution Ubuntu 18.04.
-The procedure will be very similar in later versions of Ubuntu and even for any distribution based on Debian.
+This manual covers the installation of Docker for the Ubuntu 18.04 distribution.
+The procedure will be very similar for later versions of Ubuntu and even for any Debian-based distribution.
 However, the steps detailed below will not work for distributions such as Red Hat, Fedora, CentOS, etc.

-All the commands in this manual assume that they are executed with root permissions.
-Depending on the configuration of each system it may be necessary to precede them with "sudo".
+All commands in this manual assume that they are executed with root permissions.
+Depending on the configuration of each system, it may be necessary to precede them with "sudo".

-2. We make sure to establish connection with repositories through the HTTPS protocol
+2. We ensure that we can establish connection with repositories through the HTTPS protocol.

 apt-get install apt-transport-https ca-certificates curl software-properties-common

-The previous command will install the necessary dependencies to be able to add and work correctly with a repository through a secure connection.
+The above command will install the necessary dependencies to be able to add and work correctly with a repository through a secure connection.

-3. Download and add the public key of the Docker repository
+3. We download and add the public key of the Docker repository.

 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -

-This key will allow us to verify the integrity of the files and the authenticity of the sender, avoiding in this way any type of spoofing of packages/files.
+This key will allow us to verify the integrity of the files and the authenticity of the sender, thus avoiding any kind of packet / file spoofing.
 This is a standard and common security measure.

-4. We add the repository and update the list of packages
+4. Add the repository and update the package list.

 add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu bionic stable"